 (Last week, I posted some articles about “thinking” and how so many people don’t.
 That prompted me to re-read some of my older posts.
 I wanted to see if my views have changed.
 I found this post and after I read it, I knew I would write this exact same thing if this happened today.
 It’s still spot-on.
-So I am including some this post from a few years ago as it seems to be a good follow-up to last week’s posts.
+So I am including some of that post from a few years ago as it seems to be a good follow-up to the discussion of decision making.

 My mother has died since then and when I reread this, I was so glad I honored her by my decision.)

 Sometimes it’s hard to know if God is telling us to change course or if it’s the enemy’s (you can call him what you want) way of causing us to doubt what God has revealed.

 It would be wonderful if life were easy to figure out.
 Maybe for some people, it is.
 Their life is easy, without conflict and things just fall into place.
 My life is not like that.
 At this point, it seems there’s always something up in the air.

 And just a few hours ago, it got a lot more complicated.Our decision is whether we should leave on a trip tomorrow or not.
 If I had days to write and you had days to read, I still wouldn’t be able to explain all the details.

 So once again I’m on my knees, if only figuratively.
 This morning the decision was made to go.
 We’ve rented the car.
 We’ve stopped the mail.
 We’re completely packed.
 Are you getting the picture?

 Guess what?
 We are back to square one and I’m having to reconsider again.
 But I’m very proud of the fact that wisdom has been provided and once again I’m on the right track in my thinking.
 Tomorrow’s doctor’s appointment will seal the deal one way or the other.

 I”ve had a number of people who thought we should go ahead with our plans regardless.